nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

     ==30313== Invalid write of size 4

-MMConfig-based PCI Configuration Space Accesses

-    2.6 kernels have added support for Memory-Mapped PCI Configuration Space accesses.
-Unfortunately, there are many problems with this mechanism, and the latest kernel updates are more careful about enabling this support.

-    The NVIDIA driver may be unable to reliably read/write the PCI Configuration Space of NVIDIA devices when the kernel is using the MMCONFIG method to access PCI Configuration Space, specifically when using multiple GPUs and multiple CPUs on 32-bit kernels.

-    This access method can be identified by the presence of the string "PCI:
-    Using MMCONFIG" in the 'dmesg' output on your system.
-This access method can be disabled via the "pci=nommconf" kernel parameter.

 HDMI screen blanks unless audio is played

     The ALSA audio driver in some Linux kernels contains a bug affecting some